 A periodic report serves as an update of the entity’s basic information on file, i.e., its principal office address, its mailing address, and the entity’s registered agent information.

-Crucially, failure to file the required periodic report results in the entity’s loss of a Good Standing status.
+Crucially, failure to file the required periodic report results in the entity’s loss of a good standing status.

-Currently, Colorado law does not require a business entity serving as a registered agent for itself or another business entity to have Good Standing status.
+Currently, Colorado law does not require a business entity serving as a registered agent for itself or another business entity to have good standing status.
 Consequently, registered agent information may be outdated and incorrect.

 Legislative changes: At minimum, this recommendation requires revision of the registered agent requirements in section 7-90-701, C.R.S.
 See the recommended revisions to section 7-90-701, C.R.S., above in 1.c.